What are biofuels?

 At the forefront of biofuel development

-incorporating biofuels into our range of fuels
+incorporating biofuels into our fuels

-in emissions reduction to the atmosphere in 2019
+in emissions reduction in 2022

-in high-quality biofuel production
+in advanced biofuel production in Cartagena

 What are the advantages of these fuels?

-Net zero emissions fuels can be used in all existing vehicles, taking advantage of the current infrastructure without the need to develop new technology solutions or renew a fleet.
+Net zero emissions fuels can be used in existing vehicles, taking advantage of the current infrastructure without the need to develop new technology solutions or renew a fleet.
 They can be produced and distributed using existing industrial facilities and enable us to decarbonize industries that are difficult to electrify such as maritime, aviation, and heavy-duty transportation.
 All of this serves to drive the circular economy, diversifying the country's energy matrix and moving forward in its quest for energy independence.

 How are biofuels produced?